Internal Displacement Monitoring Centre--

 • Amnesty International-- One of the world's largest and most famous international voluntary organizations dealing with human rights and political repression.
 Their annual "State of the World's Human Rights" report is available online, in addition to many other studies, news reports, facts, and statistics.

 • Bureau of Democracy, Human Rights, and Labor of the U.S. Department of State, with responsibilities for promoting democracy worldwide, formulating U.S. human rights policies, and coordinating policy in human rights-related labor issues.
-Many official global and country reports.
+Many official global and country reports, such as Country Reports on Human Rights Practices, with texts of yearly reports by the U.S. Department of State, and related documents.

 Penalty Worldwide-- From the Cornell University Law